A Traditional Ayurvedic Cleanse

 - Ideally, most of your fluids should be taken between meals.

-- Appropriate fluids include water, CCF Tea, Rehydration Tea, and detox teas: drink as much of any of these as you like.
+- Appropriate fluids include water, CCF Tea, Rehydration Tea, and Detox Digest: drink as much of any of these as you like.

 Evening Routine During the Active Cleansing Phase